TomMelt/git-bisect-demo/README.md

   deliberate failure `stop 100` and accidental failure)
 * In `bash` `$?` is a special variable that contains the exit code of the previous command - maybe you can use this in your `bisect-test.sh` script

+**NOTE:** your test script needs to have execute permissions otherwise the `git bisect run` command won't work properly.
+Either change the permission of you bash script or use something like `git bisect run bash bisect-test.sh`.

 You can find more information in the `man` pages (`man git bisect`) but here is a summary of the useful commands: